Banking Resume Examples and Templates for 2023

 • Led and managed a five-person team

-3. Include relevant education and certifications
+3. Include banking-related education and certifications

 A degree in finance or business or accounting-related certifications can put you ahead of the pack when applying for a job in the banking industry.
-Some jobs may require a certain educational background, such as being a Certified Financial Planner.
+Some jobs may require a certain educational background, such as being a certified financial planner.
 Customer-facing positions like tellers may focus more on cash-handling experience and sales skills.
 List your education and any relevant credentials or certifications clearly on your resume so the hiring manager can determine if you have the necessary qualifications.

 Education